tomwhartung/jmws_accoutrements/doc/ubuntu/2026-all_linux_hosts/7-discussion-debian_packages_vs_snaps.md

   - It looks to be more flexible
   - It uses less disk space because dependencies are shared

+When both snap and debian packages are available:

-Let's try out some of each, and take notes about the results, with an eye towards being able to recommend one or the other in certain circumstances.
+- Let's try out some of each, and take notes about the results
+- Keep an eye out towards being able to recommend one or the other in certain circumstances

 At this point, I would say:

 - It feels like debian packages are better for users who want a more mature, reliable software update system
 - It feels like snaps are better for software developers who want to experiment and be able to control multiple versions of some packages

-### Notes Concerning Debian vs. Snaps
+## Notes Concerning Debian vs. Snaps

 Use this section to record some of my observations while I experiment with snaps vs. debian packages.

 - Firefox is available via snaps *only*
+  - I believe I saw that the same is true of Chromium, and I'm thinking of trying that out
+  - Keeping Chrome up-to-date (manually) has been kind of a hassle on `jane` since I switched that over
 - On 2026-04-02 I was using the *Manage* option in the *App Center* to try to update Firefox, and got this message:
   - *"Something went wrong."*
     - *"We're sorry, but we're not sure what the error is"*
     - *"OK"* button
   - -> Rebooting seems to have fixed the issue
   - **This sort of thing makes me feel like snaps are kinda flakey**
+- Snaps get updated in the background, so they seem like less hassle

 ## Audio-Visual Apps